HusseinMoHu/Task-Manager-API/README.md

 - Sorting, Pagination, and Filtering
 - Upload profile picture, convert large images to PNG and Resize it before sending to Database
 - When a user is deleted, the tasks associated with it are also deleted
+- Test cases for verify the complete functionality of the application

 ## Getting started
 To get the Node server running locally: